OdedMous/Social-Distance-Detector/README.md

 |:--:|
 | *Figure 1* |

-However, in case the camera is placed in angle such that the people "are moving to the depths of the image" this idea as it is won't work.
+However, in case the camera is placed in an angle such that the people "are moving to the depths of the image" this idea as it is won't work.
 Let's demonstrate this by a specific example – Figure 2 shows frame from a video that displaying Rothschild Boulevard in Tel Aviv, and we used idea 2 on it:
 | ![Figure2](../master/images/Figure2.png) |
 |:--:|
 | *Figure 2* |